-A: The first two named drivers are free, but to add a third it costs £219.
+A: The first two named drivers are free, but to add third costs £219.

 A: The prices change every three months when the scheme negotiates prices with manufacturers.
 This allows claimants to get the best possible deal on a wide range of brand new cars.

 A: Insurance is provided for you as part of the scheme.
-RSA and Motability work together to give every single Motability car full insurance coverage so you have nothing to worry about.
+RSA and Motability work together to give all Motability Scheme customers full insurance coverage so you have nothing to worry about.